pooley182/Plex-Meta-Manager-Wiki/Filters.md

-Collection filters allow for you to filter every movie/show added to the collection from every collection builder using the `filters` attribute.
+Filters allow for you to filter every item added to the collection/playlist from every builder using the `filters` attribute.

-You can have multiple collection filters but a movie/show must match at least one value from **each** collection filter to be added to a collection.
+You can have multiple filters but an item must match at least one value from **each** filter to be added to a collection/playlist.
 The values for each must match what Plex has including special characters in order to match.

-All collection filter options are listed below.
-To display collections filtered out add `show_filtered: true` to the collection.
+All filter options are listed below.
+To display items filtered out add `show_filtered: true` to the collection.

-You can use `plex_all: true` to start your filter from your entire library.
+You can use the `plex_all: true` builder to filter from your entire library.

 **Filters can be very slow.
-Try to build or narrow your collection using [Plex Search](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Plex-Builders#plex-search) if possible.**
+Try to build or narrow your items using [Plex Search](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Plex-Builders#plex-search) if possible.**

 ## String Filters
 String filters can be used with either no modifier or with `.not`, `.is`, `.isnot`, `.begins`, `.ends`, or `.regex`.